Written By: David Statman

 What are the best chemotherapy drugs for mesothelioma?

-Pemetrexed and cisplatin are the top chemotherapy drugs for malignant mesothelioma.
-They are best as a combination, with patients often surviving 12-14 months.
+Pemetrexed and cisplatin are the top chemotherapy drugs used for the treatment of malignant mesothelioma.
+They work best as a combination, with patients often surviving for 12-14 months when receiving this chemotherapy regimen.

 Which chemotherapy drugs are FDA approved?

-The FDA approved cisplatin and pemetrexed for mesothelioma in 2004.
+The FDA approved cisplatin and pemetrexed for pleural mesothelioma in 2004.
 Carboplatin is approved as a substitute for cisplatin.
-Alimta is the brand name for pemetrexed.

 Vinorelbine and gemcitabine are experimental chemotherapy medications for mesothelioma.
 Bevacizumab is an anti-angiogenic drug that prevents the growth of blood vessels.
-It works as a third drug with pemetrexed and cisplatin.
+It is sometimes given as a third drug with pemetrexed and cisplatin in select patients.
 The trio led to median survival of 18 months in mesothelioma cases.

 Sources & Author